Peter Oakley

 Peter Oakley (20 August 1927 – 23 March 2014) was an English pensioner and Internet personality, who posted YouTube videos under the Internet pseudonym geriatric1927.
-Making his YouTube debut in August 2006 with Telling it all, a series of five-to-ten minute autobiographical videos, Oakley gained popularity with a wide section of the YouTube community.
+With his YouTube debut in August 2006 with Telling it all, a series of five-to-ten-minute autobiographical videos, Oakley gained popularity with a wide section of the YouTube community.
 Amongst the autobiographical details revealed in his videos are that he served as a radar mechanic during World War II, that he had a lifelong love of motorcycles, and that he lived alone as a widower and pensioner.

 His unforeseen rise was widely reported by international media outlets and online news sources and blogs.
 After resisting all media attention for a long time (including requests for interviews, photographs, and attempts to identify him), insisting that he only wished to converse with the YouTube community in an informal and personal way, Oakley finally gave his first interview, for the BBC's The Money Programme, which was aired on BBC Two on 16 February 2007.

-By mid-2006, Oakley was the most-subscribed channel on YouTube.
+By mid-2006, Oakley was the most-subscribed channel on YouTube, only to be passed by Lonelygirl15 28 days after achieving that status and was the first channel to achieve 20,000 subscribers.
 His rise to the #1 position took place in just over a week.
 In the process, he displaced users who had been around since the site's launch, including NBC-signed Brooke Brodack.
-In November that year, he had 30,000 subscribers.
+In November of that year, he had 30,000 subscribers.
 Oakley also holds the record for being the first user on YouTube to reach the milestone of 25,000 subscribers.
 He uploaded 434 videos between 2006 and 2014 covering several topics from childhood memories to setting up a Google account.
 He also set up a second channel dedicated to music, Geriatric1927Blues, in 2009.
 His main channel reached the 100,000 subscriber milestone in January 2023.

 Oakley was later diagnosed with cancer which was too far advanced for treatment.
 He posted his final video on 12 February 2014 and died a month later on the morning of 23 March 2014, aged 86.

 Telling It All

-After Oakley's introductory video, "first try", which has been viewed over three million times, he began producing his autobiographical series, Telling It All.
+After Oakley's introductory video, which has been viewed over three million times, he began producing his autobiographical series, Telling It All.
 These made him an Internet celebrity almost overnight, gaining mention in various media, such as BBC News and GMTV, as well as prompting the creation of websites bearing his username.
-In Telling it all 7, Oakley repudiated those sites, saying he was in no way affiliated with them and had no say or control over their content.
+In Telling it all 7, Oakley repudiated those sites, saying he was not affiliated with them and had no control over their content.